 He wondered if he should allow them to come to blows right here, in front of his people, the way he had allowed the boys to do.
 He bowed his head and rubbed his temples.

-But then he noticed that Maebh was nowhere to be found, and suddenly, the thing that infuriated him the most, even more than the battle raging between his first and second mistresses whilst the whole of Kyneward watched with barely disguised glee, was that the victor got no welcome home, no loving mother, no one to fuss over his wounds.
+Sadly, it took him quite a while to notice that Maebh was nowhere to be found, but as soon as he did, anger shot through him.
+He did not care about the battle raging between his first and second mistresses whilst the whole of Kyneward watched with barely disguised glee.
+He cared that the victor got no welcome home, no loving mother, no one to fuss over his wounds.

 He twisted to look back at Pierce, who sat with an expression of utter resentment, looking to the portcullis to see if his mother would come.
 Brìghde turned to see what Grimme was staring at and he supposed she saw the same thing he did, because she looked back at Grimme and nodded, as if she knew what he was thinking and would do whatever she felt needed to be done.
 Mayhap she did.